stuckinsnow/stuckinsnow/README.md

 #### Server setup

 * Linux (all major distros, inc. arch!), KVM, Docker
 * LAMP/MERN Hosting

-#### Design

-* Adobe CC (entire cloud), Figma

-#### Photography / Design
+#### Photography & Design

-Lastly, I do photography as a hobby!
-I originally pursued this to prove to myself I could get good at something I had no hidden talent at, and I've enjoyed it since.
-I still don't think it comes as naturally to me as coding, but it's a nice and relaxing hobby: [photocasa.net](https://photocasa.net).
-It has taught me a lot about colour theory and lighting.
+Photography doesn't come as naturally to me as coding, but it's a nice and relaxing hobby that has taught me a lot about colour theory: [photocasa.net](https://photocasa.net).

 * Adobe CC (entire cloud)
 * Figma